Criminal Justice

 Students should enter the program with an approved master's degree.
 Students will be required to have had one course in research methods and one course in statistics.
 Plus, students should have adequate background preparation or demonstrated potential in the field of criminology or criminal justice.

-Students will be required to take the Graduate Record Examination (GRE) and submit their undergraduate and graduate transcripts.
-For admission to full standing, students are required to attain a combined minimum score on the GRE of 1,000 (verbal and quantitative) (old scoring) or 300 (new scoring) and achieve a minimum grade point average of 3.0 over their last 60 credit hours.
-Students not meeting these standards will be evaluated and possibly admitted on conditional status.
+Students will be required to submit their undergraduate and graduate transcripts.
+For admission to full standing, students are required achieve a minimum grade point average of 3.0 over their last 60 credit hours.
+Students not meeting this standard will be evaluated and possibly admitted on conditional status.

 A student entering the program with a master's degree would take a minimum of 60 credit hours.
 Students entering the program with a master's degree should submit their research thesis to the graduate committee for review.
 This committee would be charged with determining whether the research project is sufficient in scope and depth to warrant further supervised research.